What does SERP mean?

 These changes were designed to make it easier for searchers to find what they were looking for without having to click away from the SERPs page.

 The Knowledge Panel

-In 2012 Google introduced the Knowledge Panel or Knowledge Box, a rectangle containing images and text that usually sits on the rights side of the top search results.
+In 2012 Google introduced the Knowledge Panel or Knowledge Box, a rectangle containing images and text that usually sits on the right hand side of the search results.

 The Knowledge Box uses Google’s Knowledge Graph to pull in data from various websites to give searchers quick summaries relating to their questions.